kevinlondon/kevinlondon.github.io/_posts/2018-06-05-more-code-review-best-practices.md

 If you're submitting code for review, you've been thinking about it for a while.
 Your reviewer doesn't have the same knowledge about your choices that you do.

+### Avoid Yes / No Questions

+Open-ended questions allow the other person to explain their thinking.
+Yes / no questions can feel like they're leading to an expected answer.
+For example:

+* **Avoid**: Do you think we should refactor this?
+* **Better**: How can we design this so we can reuse it in the other section?

+The first question implies that the answer should be "YES!" -- it's a question in form only.
+The second question could start a discussion.

 ### Think Big